Communications and Industry Affairs Committee

 Small Carriers Committee

 The Small Carriers Committee (SCC) is an advisory committee to the Board of Directors and the Executive Committee of American Trucking Associations, Inc. (ATA).
 The mission of the SCC is to focus ATA leadership and staff on the needs, attitudes, influence, and political strengths of the ATA small carrier constituency; to recognize the importance of small carriers to ATA and the trucking industry in general; and, to identify and advance issues, programs, and services that will assist small carriers.
+Open to all carriers with less than $27.5 million in revenue.
 ATA staff liaison: John Lynch.

-This committee acts as ATA’s clearinghouse for all strategies related to the Department of Homeland Security and related agencies.
-The committee directs ATA’s advocacy efforts regarding all issues pertaining to transportation security and international trade via commercial motor vehicles.
-Current issues include the NAFTA border opening, customs automation, driver immigration, security background credentialing, and trusted trader programs.
-The Committee also receives support from the Transportation Security Council’s homeland security committee for research, analysis and policy development.
-ATA staff liaison: Bob Costello.
+This committee acts as ATA’s clearinghouse for all strategy related to the Department of Homeland Security and its agencies, such as Customs & Border Protection (CBP) and the Transportation Security Administration (TSA), as well as the Department of Commerce’s International Trade Administration (ITA) and the U.S. Trade Representative (USTR).
+The committee directs ATA’s advocacy efforts regarding all issues pertaining to international trade and transportation security.
+Current issues include USMCA implementation, customs automation, trusted trader programs, and security background credentialing.
+The committee receives support from ATA’s Transportation Security Council.
+ATA staff liaisons: Kaitlyn Holmecki & Bob Costello.

 Tax Policy Committee